-This module was developed in collaboration with fintech P2P lending providers, taking into account that the average Pro-Insting participant is a family cluster with a low income and administrative constraints related to barriers to collateral, transaction history, and other parameters Vol. 5, No. 2, December 2022, that may be exceptions, but with considerations for the psychological aspect and the type and business track record of the MSMEs seeking a lending process.
+This module was developed in collaboration with fintech P2P lending providers, taking into account that the average Pro-Insting participant is a family cluster with a low income and administrative constraints related to barriers to collateral, transaction history, and other parameters Vol. 5, No. 2, December 2022, that may be exceptions, but with considerations for the psychological pp. 41-54.
+ISSN p:2622-4755 aspect and the type and business track record of the MSMEs seeking a lending process.
 The aim is to provide access to fast, credible, and competitive financial services through P2P lending using a rational and inclusive scheme.